numaslibrary/numas/README.md

 ### Reshaping
 Sometimes is needed to change shape of an array.
 Actually there are two ways of doing that.

+- `reshape`
-First one is via method `reshape` which returns array that it's called on enabling fluent/builder pattern interface.
+Using `reshape` returns array which method is called on.
+This behavior enables fluent/builder pattern interface resulting in method chaining posibility.
+- `set_shape`
-Second one is method `set_shape` which just sets shape and doesnt return anything.
+Method `set_shape` only sets shape and has no return value.

 ### Functions
 The majority of functions are accessible via an array instance.